ptcrealitylab/toolsocket/README.md

 ## ToolSocket
 ToolSocket is a WebSocket server (nodejs only) and client for nodejs and browsers and a minimal but strict JSON Schema validator.
 The goal is to simplify real-time data communication.

-+ It supports Req/Res, messages without acknowledgment, and in future Pub/Sub via a single Websocket.
++ It supports Req/Res, messages without acknowledgment, and in future Pub/Sub all via a single Websocket.
 + The API for browser and nodejs is identical.
 + Build-in data package validator uses JSON schema.
 + The minified library file size is only 7 kb.